Story of Ted Weisgal and Leisure Learning Unlimited

 maybe I could teach a Disco class for her.
 The Saturday Night

 Fever surge was just getting started.
-Donna liked that
+Deborah liked that

 idea a lot and accepted my idea on the spot.

-Starting with Donna's next schedule, I began to teach Disco classes
+Starting with Deborah's next schedule, I began to teach Disco classes

 for the Class Factory in mid-1978.